NSCU-CSC517/LearningRails/DesignPatternsExercises/java/AbstractFactoryDesignPattern/Solution/README.md

 Upon executing the program, you should see the following output (assuming all the blanks are filled in correctly):

 ```
+Instantiating UKPhoneNumber with +44 7836 191 191
+Instantiating USPhoneNumber with (919) 515-2011
 +44 7836 191 191
 (919) 515-2011

+Instantiating UKPostCode with SW15 5PU
+Instantiating USPostCode with 27606
 SW15 5PU
 27606
 ```